FabioScielzoOrtiz/Estadistica4all.github.io/Notebooks/Linear Regression/Linear Regression in Python and R.md

-We can implement a linear regression model in Python with `statsmodels` following two ways.
+We can implement a linear regression model in Python with the package `statsmodels` following two ways.

 <br>